-- srcUrl (str) URL that points to a file or object in the storage mechanism of a supported URL scheme e.g. a blob in an AWS s3 bucket. - sharedFileName (str) Optional name to assign to the imported file within the job store exportFile (jobStoreFileID, dstUrl)
+- srcUrl (str) URL that points to a file or object in the storage mechanism of a supported URL scheme e.g. a blob in an AWS s3 bucket. - sharedFileName (str) Optional name to assign to the imported file within the job store exportFile (jobStoreFileID: toil.fileStores.FileID, dstUrl: str) \rightarrow None

-Returns The jobStoreFileId of the imported file or None if sharedFileName was given
+Returns The jobStoreFileID of the imported file or None if sharedFileName was given